layumi/2016_super_resolution/README.md

 # 2016_super_resolution
 ICCV2015 Image Super-Resolution Using Deep Convolutional Networks I re-implement this paper and includes my train and test code in this repository.
+This code uses MIT License.

-# Note that:
+### Note that:
-Thanks for @star4.
-I fix some bugs in the training code and make the code more clear to use.
+Thanks for @star4s.
+I fixed some bugs in the network training code and made the code more clear to use.
+(2017/4/29)

 # Training data
 I random selected about 60,000 pic from 2014 ILSVR2014_train (only academic) You can download from [GoogleDriver](https://drive.google.com/open?id=0B0VOCNYh8HeRZmk3SHdrdlcxbXc)